 The most common type of creatine is monohydrate, but there are many other types available.

 Whey Protein – How Does Whey Protein Work?

 This is one of the primary proteins in dairy.
 It’s a by-product of cheese production.
 This type of protein is considered to be of the highest quality.
 It’s a popular supplementation with bodybuilders and athletes.

-Supplementing on whey protein can help increase muscle recovery and muscle mass.
-What’s more, this also means it can benefit you to improve strength and power.
+Supplementing whey protein and creatine can help increase muscle recovery and muscle mass.
+What’s more, this also means it can benefit you to improve your strength and power.
 The recommended amount of whey protein for people to achieve their athletic goals is between 20 to 25grams.

-Like creatine, whey protein powders also contains amino acids, but this type of protein contains all nine essential amino acids, such as BCAAs.
+Like creatine, whey protein powders also contain amino acids, but this type of protein contains all nine essential amino acids, such as BCAAs (branched-chain amino).